Blog >

 Take CrowdStrike.
 They don’t lead with a vague “security vision.”
 They sell speed-to-response: detect threats fast, contain them faster, reduce blast radius.

-The promise is practical:
+The promise is this:

 When something goes wrong (because it will), the system reacts faster than humans can.
 And that gap is what keeps a bad day from turning into a headline.